-Again, there are a series of details found in the earlier part of the text that is most important to an appreciation of the meeting of Peter and Cornelius in Joppa.
-This story demonstrates two conversions, namely, Cornelius’s coming to Christ, as well as Peter’s openness to the larger world, and to non-Jews.
+Let’s consider the details found in the earlier part of the text about the meeting of Peter and Cornelius in Joppa.
+This story demonstrates two conversions, namely, Cornelius’s coming to Christ, as well as Peter’s openness to the larger world and to non-Jews.

 Here’s the backstory.
 In a dream, an angel tells the centurion to seek out Simon Peter to more fully understand God’s plan for his life.

-At the same time, Peter, a practicing Jew has to overcome his own religious bias towards non-Jews as well as dietary restrictions.
+At the same time, Peter, a practicing Jew, has to overcome his own religious bias towards non-Jews as well as dietary restrictions.
 Thus Peter comes to an all-important insight when he says: “God shows no partiality.
-In every nation, whoever stands in awe of God and acts uprightly are acceptable to him.”
+In every nation, whoever stands in awe of God and acts uprightly is acceptable to him.”

-Today at colleges and universities, very soon each of you will see first hand how classmates and friends may define themselves — politically, culturally and even sexually.
-Before we react to the differences in people or reach an ill-formed conclusion over controversial issues, think of Saint Peter’s response to Cornelius, one that looks into the heart of each person and uplifts and affirms our common humanity.
+Today at colleges and universities, very soon, each of you will see first hand how classmates and friends may define themselves — politically, culturally, and even sexually.
+Before we react to the differences in people or reach an ill-formed conclusion over controversial issues, think of Saint Peter’s response to Cornelius, one that looks into the heart of each person and uplifts and affirms our shared humanity.